ubmit/varzea/README.md

 # varzea
-a React Native application being served by a Rails API: a prototype for a mobile game that I am going to start developing soon along with a team.
+A React Native application being served by a Rails API: a prototype for a mobile game that I am going to start developing soon along with a team.

 ## Instructions